IntelliJ IDEA 2024.3 Help

 Within a session, connections can open and close when required and in accordance with the defined settings.

-Sessions can have clients — files, whose queries are sent via the connection that the session holds.
+Sessions can have clients – files, whose queries are sent by using the connection that the session holds.
 Data editor can also be a client for a session.

 You can view data sources, sessions, and session clients in the Services tool window.
-Green dot in the corner of session's icon indicates a connected session.
+The green dot in the corner of a session's icon indicates a connected session.

 The Services tool window